-More than 80 participants met on 12 Sept. at the German Residence in The Hague to strategize on cooperation action facing Extreme Weather Disasters: Resilience, Forecasting & Cooperation.
+More than 80 participants met on 12 Sept.
+2019 at the German Residence in The Hague to strategize on cooperation action facing Extreme Weather Disasters: Resilience, Forecasting & Cooperation.
 Head of the Caribbean Disaster Emergency Management Agency (CDEMA), Ronald Jackson, joined the meeting by video to report on recovery missions in the Bahamas following Hurricane Dorian, and what is needed to build future resilience.
-More than 30 countries and 25 organizations were represented at this 10th Hague Roundtable, hosted by the Embassy of Germany to the Netherlands.
+The meeting was hosted by the Embassy of Germany to the Netherlands.

 Greater attention to prevention in imminent climate-related events, including disbursing funds ahead of disasters to increase resilience, was a key discussion topic.
 Participants also strategized on how to better mobilize the private sector and reinsurance organizations in climate adaptation, as political agendas may be focused on limited terms of 4 – 5 years.
 Positive signals were indicated in paving ways to apply current public and institutional climate momentum, while being sure to build upon local/regional initiatives that are showing signs of effectiveness.